TYPO3 vs WordPress: an honest comparison

 WordPress Core Tables (12 standard tables):

-Architecture: Entity-Attribute-Value (EAV) Pattern.
-Everything is a "Post" (post_type differentiates).
+Architecture: the Entity-Attribute-Value (EAV) pattern.
+Everything is a "post" (post_type tells them apart).
 Custom fields are stored as serialised arrays in meta tables.
-Flexible, but: no typing, JOIN-intensive queries, difficult to query meta data.
+Flexible, but with downsides: no typing, JOIN-heavy queries, and meta data that is awkward to query.

 Example Multi-Language (with WPML plugin):

-Core Difference: WordPress uses EAV (Entity-Attribute-Value) with meta tables – flexible, but performance costs with complex queries.
-TYPO3 uses a classic relational model with typed tables – more structured, but less flexible for subsequent custom fields.
+The core difference: WordPress uses EAV (Entity-Attribute-Value) with meta tables – flexible, but with a performance cost on complex queries.
+TYPO3 uses a classic relational model with typed tables – more structured, but less flexible when you need to add custom fields later.

 Technical Simplifications

-The displayed database schemas are greatly simplified to illustrate the core concepts.
-In reality, both systems have significantly more complex structures with additional indices, constraints, and optimised query patterns.
-These simplifications serve to help understand the fundamental architecture differences.
+The database schemas shown here are heavily simplified to illustrate the core concepts.
+In reality, both systems have far more complex structures, with additional indices, constraints, and optimised query patterns.
+The simplifications are there to make the fundamental architectural differences easier to grasp.

 Extension Architecture